 Two things I love — simple and yummy.
-These tarts are easy-peasy to make, serve an army, and re-heat well for leftovers.
+This mushroom and gruyere tart recipe is easy-peasy to make, serves an army, and re-heats well for leftovers.
 Mostly importantly?
 My people love them.

 I feel like I’m always looking for a new, but doable recipe, to make when people come over.
 If I had a dime for every Google and Pinterest search I’ve made for #recipes I’d be a gazillionaire.
 This one was actually inspired by my friend, Lynn, and a recipe for an Asparagus Tart she shared with me years ago.
 It’s basically the same recipe, but I was hankering for mushrooms instead of asparagus.
 So, there you have it.

-The recipe is super versatile.
+The mushroom and gruyere tart recipe is super versatile.
 You can serve the tarts as a side dish topped with a simple arugula salad.
 Mushroom & Gruyere Tarts would be delicious with grilled steak.
 Or quarter the tarts and serve them as ‘tizers for your next gathering.
 A fun and easy way to serve the tarts is on an old bread board.

 Then, Joanna Gaines started selling similar ones at Magnolia Market, only she calls them Farmhouse Serving Planks.
 Because she’s a rockstar and a genius.
 BOOM… the whole world went nuts for bread boards.
 This year at Round Top?
 Mandy reported from the field that sadly there were no bread boards to be found.
 Despite the fact that the market vendor more than doubled the price, the coveted bread-boards-turned -farmhouse-serving-planks were snatched up and gone.
 Somebody’s sitting in high cotton, laughing at the dumb luck of riding the farmhouse serving plank wave.